 There is no better way to learn about the advertising campaign process than by actually developing a campaign for a real client.
 The NSAC provides that opportunity for hundreds of students every year.

 AAF'S National Student Advertising Competition is the nation's premier college advertising competition.
 It provides more than 3,000 college students with "real-world" experience by requiring a strategic advertising/marketing/media campaign for a corporate sponsor.
-Sixteen schools are selected to present their campaigns to a panel of industry executives at the AAF National Conference in June in Austin, TX.
+Eight schools are selected to present their campaigns to a panel of industry executives at the AAF National Conference in May in Boca Raton, FL.